 Viasat Internet in North Carolina at a Glance

 Viasat delivers satellite internet across all of North Carolina, from Charlotte, Raleigh, and Durham to the most remote areas.
-With the newer ViaSat-3 satellite and Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.
+With the newer ViaSat-3 satellite.
+Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.

 Viasat Satellite Internet in North Carolina

 The Charlotte-Raleigh corridor has excellent fiber and cable options, but satellite remains essential for the mountains and rural east.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural North Carolina households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in the western mountain counties, rural eastern plain communities, and the Outer Banks.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural North Carolina households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in the western mountain counties, rural eastern plain communities, and the Outer Banks.

 Viasat Internet Plans in North Carolina